 Secure & Efficient SSH: A Comprehensive Guide

-) for improved security and optimizing your SSH client for a more efficient workflow.
+SSH (Secure Shell) is the backbone of remote server management.
+This guide will walk you through hardening your SSH server (sshd) for improved security and optimizing your SSH client for a more efficient workflow.
 We'll cover key-based authentication, disabling passwords, changing the default port, and using SSH aliases.

 Step 1: Generate SSH Keys (Client Side)